 - Become a Member

 This award is presented annually to an outstanding early career experimentalist in nuclear physics.
-The award will consist of an award stipend, a certificate, a registration waiver, and an allowance for travel to either the annual Spring or Fall Meeting of the APS Division of Nuclear Physics (DNP) to give an invited prize talk and receive the award.
-The Division’s goal is to have a stipend of $5,000 by the 2019 awarding.
+The award will consist of an $5,000, a certificate, a registration waiver, and an allowance for travel to the Fall Meeting of the APS Division of Nuclear Physics (DNP) to give an invited prize talk and receive the award.

 About Stuart J. Freedman